 Jeffrey holds a B.A. degree, a Certificate of Education, and an Advanced Certificate of Speech and Drama from the Central School of Speech and Drama.
 He was Head of English in three schools and Head of Drama in one.
 He served as an Education Officer in Kenya for two years.
 He is an amateur actor and has taken many roles.
 He has managed two theatre groups and is an experienced director.
 Since his retirement, he has concentrated on his writing and has published several general novels, six Westerns, a collection of short stories, a number of plays, and numerous poems.
 Some of 'Voices in the Tide' poems were commissioned as songs for the Kegelstadt Trio.
 He is available to speak about writing or to give advice on theatre directing.

 Download first part of "Lorenzo's Dream"

-Download first part of "Affairs of State."
+Download first part of "Revenge of the Shrew"

 Christine has "written" in most forms all her life.
 From childish scribblings, poetry, drama and dance she progressed to essays, emotive or political letters to the press and journalism.
 Fierce emotions were captured in her poetry and she has many published pieces.
 Am-dram involvement brought her into contact with many colourful characters - many of whom she has incorporated in her plays, in situations that she knew from personal involvement could work on stage and, above all, entertain!
 Real characters we all know.
 THE HEN NIGHT and THE GAME have both been performed, prior to publishing with great enthusiasm and received with much acclaim.
 She hopes you will enjoy performing these short plays as much as she enjoyed writing them.